zora-san/ComputerOrg_AssemblyLang/Week7/Logical_Instructions.md

 ## What were your challenges in performing the lab (from design to the implementation phases)?
 The challenges I encountered included making sure I had no duplicate code.
-I also nedded to make sure I was using int 0x80 to call the kernel after printing, to invoke the requested operation.
+I also needed to make sure I was using int 0x80 to call the kernel after printing, to invoke the requested operation.